 I plan to release a couple of my videos every week.
 Be sure to check www.bassfishing.org (or my Facebook or Youtube site) for the latest videos.

-I try to post a couple of pictures to my Facebook page every trip.
+I try to post pictures to my Facebook page every trip.
 So keeping up with that page is a much better report than what I can do in front of my computer at home.
 If you follow my Facebook page (actually, the Facebook term is "like"), you can get my posts without delay.
-I often post pictures as soon as we catch them - and almost always post the same day.
+I often post pictures the day we catch them.
 So if you see several big fish in the same day, you can rest assured the fishing is good then.
 If you wait until I post a fishing report, you can be sure that it has slowed down enough for me to leave the lake.
 Go to www.Facebook.com/LakeForkFishingGuide and click the "like" option to get the posts.

 Here are a few of the things that I put on the Facebook Page: